 Substantial Equivalency Review (SER) Service

-As many of you are aware, a state Supreme Court justice suspended Substantial Equivalency guidelines.
+- Spring 2019: The state Supreme Court justice suspended Substantial Equivalency guidelines.
 Click for more detail